 One way to do this is to implement advanced SSL certificates.
-An SSL certificate has become a common feature provided at little or no cost for most major web site hosting companies.
-If you aren’t sure if you have one installed on your site, or need help getting one added, reach out to your host and they will be glad to assist you.
+An SSL certificate has become a common feature provided at little or no cost for most major website hosting companies.
+If you aren’t sure if you have one installed on your site or need help getting one added, reach out to your host and they will be glad to assist you.

-You could also acquire a badge from any renowned security companies, such as Norton, McAfee Secure, and PayPal Verified.
+You could also acquire a badge from any renowned security company, such as Norton, McAfee Secure, and PayPal Verified.
 A security badge boosts confidence in your site and also protects your customers from specific attacks.

 5. Offer Popular Payment Methods

-If customers leave your WooCommerce shopping carts to hang for several weeks or months, they likely failed to find their trusted payment methods.
+If customers leave your WooCommerce shopping carts to hang for several weeks or months, they likely have failed to find their trusted payment methods.
 Customers have different preferences and lacking some payment options is one of the main reasons people abandon carts.
-It is essential to include both traditional and modern payment options, including debit cards, wire transfers and eWallets.
+It is essential to include both traditional and modern payment options, including debit cards, wire transfers, and eWallets.

 You can research the top-rated and widespread payment methods your customers use or even ask for feedback on methods your customers want to be included.

 In the end, you can accept payments from the most popular methods with gateway extensions (for services like Stripe, Paypal, or Authorize.net).
-There is also a service called WooCommerce Payments, from the creators of WooCommerce themselves, that you can use to accept and process most common forms of payment.
+There is also a service called WooCommerce Payments, from the creators of WooCommerce themselves, that you can use to accept and process the most common forms of payment.